zacol/dungeongeneration/README.md

 ## How to Build

-I provide a fully compiled version of the game in the `dist` folder.
-Both plain and minified formats are in there.

 Install NPM if you haven't already done so.
 NPM is a package manager that ships with Node.js.
 Then open up your console and navigate to the root folder of this project.

 Run `npm install` once to install all the dependencies needed by this project.
 Next there are a few options:

-Run `grunt build` to perform a new build to the `dist` folder.
-This way Browserify will generate a bundle from every required script in the `lib` folder, this will also generate a minified file of the bundle.
-This is preferred when you are done developing and want to push your new changes, as this version doesn't include the debug map.
+Run `npm run build` to perform a new build to the `dist` folder.
+This way Webpack will generate a bundle from every required script in the `scripts` folder.

-Run `grunt dev` to watch every module needed in the project for changes.
-Watchify will take care of rebuilding the bundle so the only thing you have to do is refresh your browser.
-No need to run `grunt build` everytime you make a change.
-This version includes a debug map so you are able to debug single files while the .js file included is still the bundle file.
+Run `npm run start` to watch every module needed in the project for changes.
+The Webpack Dev Server will take care of rebuilding the bundle.
+You don't even need to refresh your browser - script will do it for you.
+No need to run `npm run build` everytime you make a change.

-Run `grunt debug` to let JSHint check the code for you, a tool that helps to detect errors and potential problems in your JavaScript code.
+Both versions provide a debug map so you are able to debug single files while the .js file included is still the bundle file.

 ## Changelog

 **v0.6.7**

+- Replaced Grunt by Webpack and reorganized project structure
 - Entities can now be limited to attacking specific entity types

 **v0.6.6**